nathanaelbosch/fenrir-experiments/experiments/1/README.md

-# Experiment 1: Benchmarking Estimation Accracy
+# Experiment 1: Benchmarking Estimation Accuracy

 We compare Fenrir to ODIN and to a Runge-Kutta based inference method, on the Lotka-Volterra and FitzHugh-Nagumo problem; each with 2 noise levels.